Weburz/selfhosted-runners/README.md

 2. If you are contributing a PR or two, please ensure the code is well formatted.
 We use `ruff` and `terraform fmt` to format the source code into a standardised community accepted format.
-3. If your contribution requires any changes to the documentations or if you find some aspects of the project missing from the documentations, please do not hesitate to open a PR updating the documentations either.
+3. If your contribution requires any changes to the documentation or if you find some aspects of the project missing from the documentation, please do not hesitate to open a PR to update it.

 ## Usage and Distribution Rights